 Direct Travel Insurance offer optional Natural catastrophe travel and cancellation cover.
 It is an excellent package including cover for being stranded at UK & international airports; travel expenses to get home by alternative means; extensions on car parking and kennel/cattery fees; and more.
 Exactly what you'd want.
 Unfortunately it only covers natural catastrophes not epidemics.

 Most policies have a travel delay section which would also come into effect, although this compensation tends to be modest.

-If you have a contract with a hotel, airline or other supplier and they are unable to provide you with they service they would normally be expected to compensate you.
-So if your hotel has been closed by local health officials the hotel is your first point of call for compensation.
+If you have a contract with a hotel, airline or other supplier and they are unable to provide you with they service, they would normally be expected to compensate you.
+So, if your hotel has been closed by local health officials, the hotel is your first point of call for compensation.
 However this becomes more difficult if it is a particular hotel or town that is impacted, but flights are still flying to that area, or you have hired a car that is paid for and ready for collection.
 The hotel may compensate you for your room cost, but because you have been unable or unwilling to rearrange the rest of your trip you could still be well out of pocket.
-Thats when the the Aviva policy kicks in.
+That's when the Aviva policy kicks in.

 Please read all travel insurance policy terms and conditions carefully as, given the current climate, policies are being frequently updated.
 If you are unsure whether a policy will cover you for your requirements then call the provider for clarification.